 In 2022, the company started surveying, developing design documentation, obtaining an expert review of the design documentation, and developing detailed and estimate documentation for MARF Phase 2.
-In 2023, the vertical layout of the area for the construction of the MARF was carried out
+In 2023, the vertical layout of the area for the construction of the MARF was developing full-cycle contractorsintegrators of services including provision of analogues and replacement parts with a focus on localisation of services in the SIP MARF (see Section 4.9.4.
+Sakhalin Energy Maintenance and Repair Facility in the Sakhalin Industrial Park);